schoenemeyer/WRF-Azure/README.md

 The Azure H-series virtual machines are built on the Intel Haswell E5-2667 V3 processor technology featuring DDR4 memory and SSD-based temporary storage.

-In addition to the substantial CPU power, the H-series offers diverse options for low latency RDMA networking using FDR InfiniBand and several memory configurations to support memory intensive computational requirements. https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-hpc
+In addition to the substantial CPU power, the H-series offers diverse options for low latency RDMA networking using FDR InfiniBand and several memory configurations to support memory intensive computational requirements.
+H-Series machines in Azure are running with HT disabled. https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-hpc